- American Physical Society Sites

 ARTICLE IX - MEETINGS

-- Annual Meeting.
-At least one meeting of the Section, to be known as the Annual Meeting, shall be held annually at the time and place as shall be determined by the Executive Committee, subject to approval by the Executive Board.
-Whenever it shall be feasible and not to the disadvantage of the members of the Section, the Executive Committee may decide that this or any other meeting shall be held jointly with a Meeting of the Society or of another society, conference, or group, so long this joint meeting does not conflict importantly with the schedule of Meetings of the Society as determined by the Executive Board.
-The registration fee for a regular meeting, when not held jointly with a Meeting of the Society, shall be fixed after consultation with the Executive Officer.
-Those who are not members of the Society shall pay a surcharge to be set each year by the Executive Committee.
+Annual Meeting.
+At least one meeting of the Section, to be known as the Annual Meeting, shall be held annually at the time and place as shall be determined by the Executive Committee, subject to coordination with the Society Director of Meetings.
+Whenever it shall be feasible and not to the disadvantage of the members of the Section, the Executive Committee may decide that this or any other meeting shall be held jointly with a Meeting of the Society or of another society, conference, or group, so long this joint meeting does not conflict importantly with the schedule of Meetings of the Society as determined by the Society Director of Meetings.
+The registration fee for a regular meeting, when not held jointly with a Meeting of the Society, shall be fixed after consultation with the Society Director of Meetings.
+Those who are not members of the Society shall pay a surcharge equal to the cost of membership in the Society.

-- Other Meetings.
-Besides Annual Meetings, the Executive Committee may initiate meetings of the Section, or by petition of twenty percent of the Section members to the Executive Officer, subject to the Executive Board approval.
+Other Meetings.
+Besides Annual Meetings, the Executive Committee may initiate meetings of the Section, or by petition of twenty percent of the Section members to the Chair, subject to coordination with the Society Director of Meetings.
 The Section, subject to the rules and regulations specified in the Society Constitution and Bylaws, may sponsor special conferences in whole or in part.

-- Papers at Meetings.
+Papers at Meetings.
 Programs of meetings of the Section may provide for the inclusion of both invited and contributed papers.
 When a meeting of the Section is held in conjunction with a meeting of the Society, the rules of the Society shall apply to submitted papers.
 When a meeting of the Section is not held in conjunction with a meeting of the Society, the Executive Committee shall prescribe the subject and/or character of the meeting.
-The Secretary-Treasurer shall fix the deadline date for receipt of titles and abstracts in consultation with the Executive Officer, and shall designate the place whereto they should be sent and the manner(s) in which they shall be delivered.
+The Secretary/Treasurer shall fix the deadline date for receipt of titles and abstracts in consultation with the Society Director of Meetings, and shall designate the place whereto they should be sent and the manner(s) in which they shall be delivered.
 The amount of time to be allowed for the presentation of a paper at a meeting shall be determined by the Program Committee, except as otherwise directed by the Executive Committee.
-These allotments of time shall be consistent with the Constitution and Bylaws of the Society and with regulations of Council.
+These allotments of time shall be consistent with the Constitution and Bylaws of the Society and associated Policies & Procedures.
 All members of the Section shall be allowed to present one contributed paper at each Section meeting.
 The Program Committee may designate this paper as either oral or poster.

 ARTICLE X - DUES

-The Society Council shall establish dues for maintenance of membership in the Section.
+The Board shall establish dues for maintenance of membership in the Section.

 ARTICLE XI - NEWSLETTER and Official Announcements

 The Newsletter of the Section shall be managed and edited by an Editor, who shall be elected by the Executive Committee for a term of three years.
 The Editor shall oversee the preparation and distribution of the Newsletter.
 There shall be at least one issue per year.
 The frequency and timing of each issue shall be determined by the Editor in consultation with the Chair, subject to approval of the Executive Committee.
-The Executive Committee may direct the Secretary-Treasurer to distribute complimentary copies of the Newsletter to specified non-members of the Section.
+The Executive Committee may direct the Secretary/Treasurer to distribute complimentary copies of the Newsletter to specified non-members of the Section.
 The Executive Committee shall assist the Editor in policy decisions.
-Official announcements shall be made in the APS News, the CA Section Newsletter, and other publications as the Executive Committee may direct.
+Official announcements shall be made in the APS News (at the discretion of the APS News Editor), on the Section website, the CA Section Newsletter, and other publications as the Executive Committee may direct.

 ARTICLE XII - PROCEDURE FOR AMENDMENT OF BYLAWS

-A proposal of an Amendment to these Bylaws may be made by the Council, by the Executive Committee, or by a petition to the Chair signed by not less than ten percent of the members of the Section.
-If the proposed amendment originates within the Section, the Council must approve the amendment, or must propose an alternative amendment, before further action can be taken.
-Following Council approval, the Secretary-Treasurer shall distribute the proposed amendment to all members of the Section not less than three weeks before an Annual Meeting and opportunity shall be given for discussion during the Business Session.
-The voting on the proposed Amendment shall be as follows.
-Not later than twelve weeks after said Annual Meeting, the Secretary-Treasurer shall again distribute the proposed Amendment, including a ballot and directions for voting.
-The adoption of the Amendment shall require a two-thirds positive vote by those voting and this shall not be less than ten percent of the current membership of the Section.
+A proposal of an amendment to these bylaws may be made by the Council, by the Society Governance Committee, by the Executive Committee, or by a petition to the Chair signed by not less than ten percent of the members of the Section.
+Regardless of the origin of an amendment, an amendment must be reviewed by the Society Governance Committee and the Council must approve the amendment, before further action can be taken.
+Following Council approval, the Secretary/Treasurer shall distribute the proposed amendment to all members of the Section not less than three weeks before an Annual Meeting and opportunity shall be given for discussion during the Business Session.
+Following the Annual Meeting, if a special election is not held to ratify the amendment, a vote on the amendment will be included in the next regularly scheduled Section election.
+The adoption of the amendment shall require a two-thirds positive vote by those voting.